MacToxa/Terralatro/README.md

 >
 > Recipes are now consumables with their own pack

-- ❌ 0.3 (Crafting Expansion)
+~~- ❌ 0.3 (Crafting Expansion)
+> A lot of new accessories obtained by combining accessories~~

+- ❌ 0.3 (Boss Progression)
-> A lot of new accessories obtained by combining accessories
+> A lot of new accessories obtained by claiming vouchers that progress antes, but unlock new accessories in return

 - ❌ 0.4 (Drink & Play)
 > A lot of potions as tarots (new consumable rarity called potions, packs to get them)